dequelabs/axe-core/doc/API.md

 ### Axe-core Tags

 Each rule in axe-core has a number of tags.
 These provide metadata about the rule.
-Each rule has one tag that indicates which WCAG version / level it belongs to, or if it doesn't it have the `best-practice` tag.
+Each rule has one tag that indicates which WCAG version / level it belongs to, or if it doesn't, it will have the `best-practice` tag.
 If the rule is required by WCAG, there is a tag that references the success criterion number.
 For example, the `wcag111` tag means a rule is required for WCAG 2 success criterion 1.1.1.

 The `experimental`, `ACT`, `TT`, and `section508` tags are only added to some rules.
 Each rule with a `section508` tag also has a tag to indicate what requirement in old Section 508 the rule is required by.
 For example `section508.22.a`.